mbheinen/bpa-ipf-tsp/docs/basic/pfc.rst

 Reactive Compensation
 ---------------------
-This feature is similar to the Raindrop Compensation; it temporarily replaces the ordinary ``BG`` -> ``BC`` voltage control of a remote bus with a ``BG`` control of a compensated voltage, which is specified as the voltage drop from the bus terminal voltage computed with the generator reactive power in series with a user-specified impedance.
+This feature is similar to Line Drop Compensation; it temporarily replaces the ordinary ``BG`` -> ``BC`` voltage control of a remote bus with a ``BG`` control of a compensated voltage, which is specified as the voltage drop from the bus terminal voltage computed with the generator reactive power in series with a user-specified impedance.
 This control scheme is valid only for this case, and may be introduced only within context of a ``CHANGE_BUS_TYPE`` command.
 In subsequent cases, these generators revert to their normal control mode

 The target compensated voltage is defined with a computed voltage limit.
 That limit is derived from two base case terminal voltages -- the ``BG`` bus and the remote ``BC`` bus (the remote bus may be another type).
 The formula used is